 Would you prefer rivers, waterfalls, hiking and other land-focused adventures – with a mix of beach sprinkled in?
 Dominica, ‘the nature island,’ may be the Caribbean trip for you.

 Do you like the idea of exploring lots of smaller beaches, each with different cafes, snorkeling, and vibes?
-For that, we love the 37 beaches of St. Martin (which also offers fantastic French food) and Bonaire, a scuba diving and snorkeling mecca.
+For that, we love the French Caribbean, including the 37 beaches of St. Martin, and also Bonaire, a scuba diving and snorkeling mecca.

 These are all among the best Caribbean places to travel with kids.